what is Pannus in Dogs?

 How do you treat pannus in dogs?

-How is pannus treated?
+How is the pannus treated?
 Treatment includes the use of topical corticosteroids (usually prednisolone or dexamethasone) or other immunomodulatory drugs such as cyclosporine.
 Sometimes treatment involves a steroid injection under the conjunctiva.

-Is pannus in dogs life threatening?
+Is pannus in dogs life-threatening?

 If pannus is discovered in its early stages, home treatment with topical medications controls the condition.
 Your dog will be able to carry on with life as before.
 If the disease has progressed, your dog may lose sight in one or, in severe cases, both eyes.